Javaliant/MorseCodeConverter/README.md

 MorseCodeConverter
 ==================

-Just an exercise to reintroduce self to programming Done with Matlab and Java
+Just an exercise to reintroduce self to programming.

+Done with Matlab and Java